ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/debugging/index.rst

 For our example, let's look at two photos of the stack trace output.
 The first is the immediate output you see.
-This is quite difficult to read, and as you can see, the bottom lines of the traceback, which are the most immediate code that failed, just show an error in the pandas operating system.
+This is quite difficult to read, and as you can see, the bottom lines of the traceback, which are the most immediate code that failed, just show an error within pandas code.
 Above that, we can start to see the error being traced through calls in the :code:`loader.py` file.

 .. image:: stacktrace_1.png

-The second photo is a formatted version of the stack trace that vivarium creates.
-This is color coded, includes information on the parameters used at each point in the call, and notably includes more relevant information - the lines of code in :code:`loader.py` that failed.
+The second photo is a formatted version of the stack trace that might be outputted based on your terminal and version of python.
+It contains most of the same information, but with nicer coloring and added information on the parameters used at each point in the call, and notably includes more relevant information - the lines of code in :code:`loader.py` that failed.
+If this doesn't appear, try updating python, or explore new terminal options.

 .. image:: stacktrace_2.png